 The County's overall technology programs continue to be recognized with many honors for innovation and contribution to excellence in public service and are routinely referenced in the industry as best practice examples.
-Fairfax County received two National Association of Counties 2019 Achievement Awards, recognizing effective and innovate programs that have a positive impact on local communities (Service Gap Analysis Interactive Map: Older Adults and Stream Critter Cube Lab).
-Fairfax County also received a 2019 Significant Achievement Award from the Public Technologies Institute for the implementation of a successful email security program utilizing automated email security solutions and practices.
-In addition, Fairfax County has received a Governor's Technology Award in the category of IT as Efficiency Driver, presented at the Commonwealth of Virginia Innovative Technology Symposium (COVITS) in September 2019 for the imediation.
-This compilation of mapping applications provides for the first time, consistent, detailed, sub-county level data for Health and Human Services staff to analyze how environmental conditions impact service demands for specified communities.
-The County has also been honored by multiple organizations for the recent redesign of its website.
+Fairfax County was recognized in the top ten of the Center for Digital Government's 2020 Digital Counties Survey, as a technological innovator, in the category of jurisdictions with populations greater than 1 million.
+Fairfax County has been in the top 10 in fifteen of the last sixteen years of the award and in the top 3 nine times.
+Fairfax County also received two National Association of Counties 2020 Achievement Awards, recognizing effective and innovative programs that have a positive impact on local communities (Fairfax County Community Emergency Response Guide and Park Authority Idea Portal).
+The County also received a Virginia Association of Counties (VACo) 2020 Achievement Award for The Fairfax County Field Journal, a hands-on education tool that connects thousands of students to their local watershed and the Chesapeake Bay, while also providing an opportunity for teachers to relate state-mandated standards of learning to real world experiences.
 Fairfax County is recognized as a perennially high-achieving County which relies on agile development, flexible technology infrastructure and strong governance to align IT strategies with overall County business objectives - and this alignment is critical as the County is challenged with limited resource growth.